Lil Bibby: 2017–present: Grade A Productions, Juice Wrld, and The Kid Laroi

 On December 8, 2019, Juice Wrld suffered from an overdose at an airport in Chicago which led to his unexpected death.
 On January 22, 2020, Grade A announced that posthumous projects from Juice Wrld will be released to honor his legacy.
-His first posthumous album Legends Never Die was released in July of that year, which contained six singles "Righteous", "Tell Me U Luv Me" featuring Trippie Redd, "Life's A Mess" featuring Halsey, "Come and Go" featuring Marshmello, "Wishing Well", and "Smile" featuring The Weeknd. and on December 2021, it was followed up with his second posthumous album Fighting Demons.
+His first posthumous album Legends Never Die was released in July of that year, which contained six singles "Righteous", "Tell Me U Luv Me" featuring Trippie Redd, "Life's A Mess" featuring Halsey, "Come and Go" featuring Marshmello, "Wishing Well", and "Smile" featuring The Weeknd. and in December 2021, it was followed up with his second posthumous album Fighting Demons.
 Throughout 2020, other posthumous releases from the artist included, "Real Shit" with Benny Blanco, "Reminds Me Of You" with The Kid Laroi and "Bad Boy" with Young Thug in 2021.

 On May 27, 2021, Bibby announced Juice Wrld's third posthumous album, The Party Never Ends.
 On September 9, 2024, it was officially announced, with The Pre-Party EP.
 The Pre-Party consists of two songs, with an extended version of the EP, The Pre-Party (Extended), releasing on October 14, 2024.
 The album's supposed lead single, "Lace It" (with Benny Blanco and Eminem) was released in December 2023.

 On November 29, 2024, after several delays, Grade A released Juice Wrld's fifth and final album, The Party Never Ends.
 Bibby crafted the album to give the listener the illusion that they were present at a Juice Wrld concert, interspersing the tracks with footage and audio from previous Juice Wrld concerts.
-A deluxe version of the album is set to arrive in the following months.
+A deluxe version of the album was set to arrive in early 2025, but was delayed.
 A website on which supporters could vote for the songs that are going to release on the deluxe was also set up.